Skip to content

 senderAddressInternal address of the sender on the TON blockchain.

-rawSliceThe remainder of the message as a Slice.
-It follows internal message layout (opens in a new tab) of TON starting from the destination Address (dest:MsgAddressInt in TL-B notation (opens in a new tab)).
+rawSliceThe remainder of the received message as a Slice.
+It follows the internal message layout of TON, starting from the destination Address (MsgAddressInt in TL-B notation).

 Usage example: